eurostat/statistics-coded/README.md

 statistics-explained
 ====================

-Catalog of notebooks reproducing the results of _Eurostat_ Stastistics Explained articles.
+Catalogue of notebooks reproducing the results of _Eurostat_ Stastistics Explained articles.
 ---

 **About**